AtomicusChart/Examples/README.md

 #### Examples

-AtomicusChart contains example source code in C# to help you start using our WPF Chart libraries.
+AtomicusChart® contains example source code in C# to help you start using our WPF Chart libraries.
 For source code, please click the Source Code tab in demo version or data types below.